riebeekn/experiments-in-meteor-blog/_drafts/paging-and-sorting-part-2.md

 ...
 {% endhighlight %}

-So all we've done is changed the URL where our customers will show up.
+All we've done is change the URL where our customers will show up.

+#REPLACE
 <img src="../images/posts/paging-and-sorting-part-2/good-add.png" class="img-responsive" />

- In this way we no longer have conflict with the `addCustomer` route.
+ In this way we no longer have a conflict with the `addCustomer` route.

-#OLD

 ###Hooking up the header links
-OK, so we have our sorting working, now we just need to hook it into our header links.
+OK, so we have our sorting working when the URL is updated manually, now we just need to hook up our header links.
 Let's add some events for the links.

 #####/client/templates/customers/list-customers.js
 {% highlight JavaScript %}